Oxford University Hospitals NHS Foundation Trust

 Oxford University Hospitals NHS Foundation Trust is an English teaching hospital and part of the Shelford Group.
 It is one of the UK's largest teaching hospitals and one of the largest hospitals in Europe.
 The trust is made up of four hospitals – the John Radcliffe Hospital (which includes the Children's Hospital, West Wing, Eye Hospital, Heart Centre and Women's Centre), the Churchill Hospital and the Nuffield Orthopaedic Centre, all located in Oxford, and the Horton General Hospital in Banbury, north Oxfordshire.

 As well as the four main hospitals, the trust also provides services in four community hospitals across Oxfordshire including Thame, Wallingford, Wantage and Witney.
 The services offered at these community hospitals are fairly basic and differ from hospital to hospital.
 Wantage community hospital is also accompanied by Wantage health centre whereby additional health services are provided by the trust.
 Other clinics and health centres serviced by the trust in Oxfordshire includes Bicester and Oxford with the trust also providing some services in clinics and hospitals in neighbouring counties.

 History

 The trust was formed in 2011 by a merger with the Nuffield Orthopaedic Centre NHS Trust.
 It achieved foundation trust status in October 2015.
 Sir Jonathan Michael, then chief executive, announced in November 2014 that he planned to retire in 2015 – by which time it was hoped that the trust would achieve foundation trust status.

 The trust is to set up an independent business subsidiary in London in partnership with the University of Oxford and Mayo Clinic in 2019.

-The OUH obtained foundation trust status by misrepresenting its performance.
-Such dishonesty was made an offence under the Care Act 2014.
-The Care Act 2014 put in place a new criminal offence applicable to care providers who supply, publish or otherwise make available certain types of information that is false or misleading, where that information is required to comply with a statutory or other legal obligation.
-The offence also applies to the ‘controlling minds’ of the organisation, where they have consented or connived in an offence committed by a care provider.
-For first hand evidence see Talk.
-This unpleasant truth about the OUH history will probably be deleted like its predecessor.
-At least this shows some shame.